Zensai Scanner User Guide

 • Click a link shared by email, printed on a badge, or included in a document.

-• Open the scanner home page and scan a QR code using your device's camera directly in the browser.
+• Open the Scanner home page and scan a QR code using your device's camera directly in the browser.

 What you might see